Safety & Guardrails

 OutputSchemaGuard

-Validate that the agent's output matches a specific JSON schema:
+OutputSchemaGuard validates that the agent's output matches a JSON schema before returning it to the caller.

 from sagewai import UniversalAgent, OutputSchemaGuard